koopthekoopa/wii-ipl/libs/RVLMiddleware/eZiText/README.md

 # Zi Corporation's eZiText Library Decompilation
-A decompilation of the eZiText Dictionary Library from the Wii Menu.
+A decompilation of the eZiText Dictionary Library (ZI_EZITEXT) from the Wii Menu.